metabase/metabase/docs/administration-guide/data-permissions.md

 ### Block

+{% include plans-blockquote.html %}

-Ensure users can’t ever see the data from this database regardless of their permissions at the Collection level.
+Ensure users can’t ever see the data from this database, regardless of their permissions at the Collection level.

 Keep in mind that if a user belongs to another group that does have data access, that setting will take precedence, and the user's access will not be blocked.

 Only available in certain Metabase plans.